 s3->wrec data via the

 In any case, the tool’s purpose was to “learn by implementing something” as opposed to crafting more insidious exploits against Heartbleed.
 That’s why I didn’t bother with more handshake protocols or STARTTLS.
-It did give me a better understanding of OpenSSL’s internals (of which I’ll add my voice to the chorus bemoaning its readability).
+It did give me a better understanding of OpenSSL’s internals.
+But still, I’ll add my voice to the chorus bemoaning its readability.